zihengc/RNA2virus/Virus-Detection/README.md

 replacing `{cores}` with the number of cores you have available, replaccing `{sample}` with the name of your sample RNA-seq.
 At this step, sample fastq files should be in `/data` and named as `sample_r1.fastq` and `sample_r2.fastq`.

 ## Output files description
+1. Trimmed sequences in `.fasta`.
+2. Quality control of the raw sequence data in `.html`.
+3. STAR
+4. Assembled contigs named 'final.contigs.fa'.
+5. BLAST report in `.txt`.
+6. Open Reading Frame report in `.fasta`.
+7. Secondary RNA strunctures in `.str`.